Multilingual European Language Models: Benchmarking Approaches and Challenges: Introduction

 \section{Introduction}

 Recent advances in large language models (LLMs) have demonstrated very strong capabilities across a wide range of natural language processing (NLP) tasks.
-The performance of these models is measured and quantified using well-established benchmarks in which the models have to perform specific tasks such as, among others, reasoning, question answering (QA), or common-sense inference on English text \citep[see, for example,][]{mmlu, truthfulqa, hellaswag}.
+Their performance is measured and quantified using well-established benchmarks in which the models have to perform tasks such as, among others, reasoning, question answering (QA), or common-sense inference on English text \citep[see, e.\,g.,][]{mmlu, truthfulqa, hellaswag}.
 The benchmarks consist of text labeled by human annotators \cite{easy2hardbenchstandardized} or they were developed with the help of machine learning techniques that annotate or label the original text data automatically \cite{supergleber}.

 Benchmarks are intended to simulate complex problems so that they can provide, when applied to a specific model, an overall impression of how well the model can solve a particular task.
 Numerous benchmarks exist for a very wide range of tasks, especially with regard to the English language and English-centric LLMs.
 High-quality multilingual benchmarks for multilingual models are relatively rare.
 There are non-English monolingual benchmarks developed together with annotators who are native speakers \cite{supergleber} and a few high-quality multilingual benchmarks on reading comprehension, e.\,g., \citet{belebele}.